mmontone/cl-sparql/README.md

 ## Implementation technique

-I think the embedded domain specific language technique used is interesting. `parser-combinators` library is used, but, instead of using for parsing strings, it is used for parsing already parsed Lisp lists.
+I think the embedded domain specific language technique used is interesting. `parser-combinators` library is used, but, instead of using for parsing strings, it is used for parsing already read Lisp lists.

 ## License